 - Federal Excise Tax (FET) is on my mind daily, too.

 - Deep down inside my shoe, my sock is always sliding off my foot.
-It’s a meme, and an analogy but also I just need to buy new socks.

 - Deadlines sometimes mean trying gin at 8 AM.